A site or project administrator can test security settings by impersonating a user, group, or role

 - Select a group from the dropdown and click Impersonate

-You are now impersonating the selected group, which means your permissions are consistent with belonging only to this group.
-You are still logged in as you, so your display name appears in the upper right and you can still edit documents you own (e.g., the reports, messages, wikis, and issues you have created).
+You are now impersonating the selected group, which means you only have the permissions granted to this group.
+You are still logged in as you, so your display name appears in the header, and you can still edit documents you own (e.g., the reports, messages, wikis, and issues you have created), you are simply temporarily a member of the chosen group.

 Is it Possible to Impersonate the "Guests" Group?